Malcolm A. S. Moore

-Malcolm A. S. Moore (born January 18, 1944) is a British-American biologist who is the Enid A. Haupt Chair of Cell Biology at the Memorial Sloan-Kettering Cancer Center.
-Moore is an oncologist and hematologist known for being the principal investigator in the development of filgrastim.
-He is a member of various national and international societies and is on the editorial boards of a number of journals.
-He has served or chaired committees of governmental and professional organizations.
+Malcolm A. S. Moore (18 January 1944 – 23 September 2025) was a British-American biologist who served as the Enid A. Haupt Chair of Cell Biology at the Memorial Sloan-Kettering Cancer Center.
+Moore was an oncologist and hematologist known for the purification of human Granulocyte colony-stimulating factor and for being the principal investigator in the development of Filgrastim.
+He was a member of various national and international societies and joined the editorial boards of a number of journals.
+He served or chaired committees of governmental and professional organizations, such as the Cancer Research Institute.